meadowdata/meadowrun/docs/tutorial/run_map.md

 combination of EC2 instances/Azure VMs such that we can run 3 workers that each are allocated at least 4 CPU and 32GB of memory.
 (In this case, we already have one instance that can run a worker, so we'll use that in addition to launching another instance for the remaining 2 workers.)
-The instances will have <15% chance of being interrupted.
+The instances will have <15% chance of being evicted.
 You can set this to 0 to exclude spot instances and only use on-demand instances.
 The exact instance types chosen depends on current EC2/Azure VM prices.